ebloc/ebloc-broker/docs/convert/source/readme.rst

     coreGasHour    = 0;
     coreGasMin     = 10;
     jobDescription = "Science";
     storageType    = 1; # Please note that '1' stands for EUDAT repository share.
-Fixed.

 **3. How to submit a job using IPFS+miniLock**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^